Chen-Abudi/mini-counter/README.md

 ## 🔎 Intro:

-This is a practice project in React that displays a mini counter.
-Mainly focus on behind the scenes of react along optimization techniques.
+This is a practice project in React which displays a mini counter.
+The main focus on behind the scenes of react along optimization techniques.

 ## 🧰 🛠️ Tech Stack & Techniques: